 Years ago, someone new came into my life wanting to date me, but he turned out to be someone who used to be a God-loving man.
 Knowing my Lord is the only One for me, I told him that we were not going there.
-(I didn’t want to give the enemy a chance to take hold of my heart for being unequally yoked.)
+(Right now, I know God can change anyone’s heart.)
 I know with all my heart and soul that the person I want to be with is someone who loves the Lord MORE than me.

 Rachel, my best friend, once asked me why and I explained my reasons on why my guy should love God more than me: by loving God more, he proves to me how strong his faith is during the good and bad times, that no matter what happens, he will always trust the Lord, lean on Him, and give Him all the glory/praise.
 I know that if he does that with the Lord, that our marriage will be strong and that his love for me will be the same, but at the earthly level and that’s more than I could ever ask for.